 LTI-03 has also shown promise in other models of fibrotic diseases.

 LTI-01 is being developed for loculated pleural effusions.
 The compound has undergone significant research and pre-clinical development under several grants from the National Institutes of Health (NIH) and other programs totaling more than $17 million in funding specifically for LTI-01.
-LTI-01 is planned to enter Phase I clinical trials in 2016.
 The active pharmaceutical ingredient is a proenzyme, or zymogen, which slowly becomes activated in the pleural space surrounding the lungs.
 Early studies suggest that the compound effectively clears scar tissue and promotes fluid drainage around the lungs with once-a-day dosing and without bleeding risks or the complications of surgery.
 The product also was shown to be safe and effective in studies to date.

 Lung Therapeutics has received orphan drug designation from both the FDA and the European Commission for LTI-01 in the treatment of empyema.
 Read the press release.
 A Phase 1b clinical trial is being conducted at three sites each in Australia and New Zealand.
 Read the press release.